bluesky/bluesky-queueserver/docs/source/plan_annotation.rst

 value of any type.

 The operation of string conversion always succeeds.
-If the device name is incorrectly spelled or not in the list of allowed plans or devices, then name remains a string and is passed to the plan unchanged.
+If the device name is incorrectly spelled or not in the list of allowed plans or devices, then the name is passed to the plan as a string.
 For example, assume that ``"detectors": ["det1", "det4"]`` is passed to ``plan_demo1c``.
-There is no device named ``det4`` in the RE Worker namespace, so it will not be converted to reference.
-As a result, the ``detectors`` parameter will receive a list ``[det1, "det4"]`` and the plan will fail during execution.
-Queue Server provides ``parameter_annotation_decorator`` (:ref:`parameter_annotation_decorator`), which can be used to define types for advanced parameter validation.
-In particular, the decorator allows to define custom enums based on lists of device or plan names that could be used to restrict object names that that could be passed to the parameter.
-Specifying lists of plans or devices enables the string conversion, but only the listed names will be converted to references.
+There is no device named ``det4`` in the RE Worker namespace, so it will not be converted to the reference.
+As a result, the plan will receive the value of ``detectors=[det1, "det4"]`` and the plan will fail during execution.
+Queue Server provides ``parameter_annotation_decorator`` (:ref:`parameter_annotation_decorator`), which can be used to define custom types for advanced parameter validation.
+In particular, the decorator allows to define custom enums based on lists of device or plan names and thus restrict object names that that could be passed to the parameter.
+Setting up custom enums with specified lists of plans or devices enables the string conversion, but only the listed names will be converted to references:

 .. code-block:: python